-measurements (collected on October 17, 2002, location shown in Fig. 1) with our seismic imaging (Inline #2130; seismic data collected on October 17, 2002).
+$$R_s = \frac{\rho_1 c_1 - \rho_0 c_0}{\rho_1 c_1 + \rho_0 c_0},\tag{1}$$ where $\rho_0$ , $\rho_1$ and $c_0$ , $c_1$ are density and sound speed; the subscripts 0 and 1 specify adjacent layers.
+It has been widely demonstrated that the amplitude of seismic reflections is largely related to temperature gradients in the water column (Nandi et al., 2004; Nakamura et al., 2006; Ruddick et al., 2009), but sometimes salinity may play a role up to 40 % in regions prone to diffusive convection (Sallarès et al., 2009).
+Figure 3a compares the reflection coefficient derived from concurrent CTD measurements (collected on 17 October 2002, location shown in Fig. 1) with our seismic imaging (Inline #2130; seismic data collected on 17 October 2002).
 The overall agreement between the derived reflection coefficients with the seismic reflections suggests that our 3D seismic data successfully represents water-column thermohaline structures.
-Also, the derived reflection coefficient correlates highly (R = 0.9970) with the temperature gradient [Fig. 3 (b)], suggesting that the seismic amplitude in our seismic images can be interpreted as the vertical temperature gradient of the water column.
-In addition, the depth of the 3D volume seafloor reflection matches (within 5-10 m error) the seafloor depth from multibeam bathymetry which is derived using highly accurate sound speed measurements collected by NOAA's Ship Okeanos Explorer, confirming that our migration is correct and our seismic images accurately represent the water column structure.
+Also, the derived reflection coefficient correlates highly (R = 0.9970) with the temperature gradient (Fig. 3b), suggesting that the seismic amplitude in our seismic images can be interpreted as the vertical temperature gradient of the water column.
+In addition, the depth of the 3D volume seafloor reflection matches (within 5-10 m error) the seafloor depth from multibeam bathymetry, which is derived using highly accurate sound speed measurements collected by the NOAA ship Okeanos Explorer, confirming that our migration is correct and our seismic images accurately represent the water-column structure.

-2.5 Survey Line Distribution in Space and Time
+2.5 Survey line distribution in space and time

-170 Once we have established the oceanic nature of these seismic reflections, we now describe the distribution of the seismic volume in space and time.
+Now that we have established the oceanic nature of these seismic reflections, we can describe the distribution of the seismic volume in space and time.
 We emphasize that inline sections are generally acquired during a short temporal interval (typically a few hours considering the normal vessel velocity of 2.5 m/s), while crossline sections, which are obtained by interpolating the inline sections perpendicularly, embrace a wide temporal interval, in our case up to several months.
 It has been demonstrated that water-column reflectors do not move during the very short time between the shot and the recording of the reflected signal (Klaeschen et al., 2009).
-In 3D surveys each shot is recorded simultaneously along with parallel streamers, generally referred to as swaths, which for our data set count 8 streamers.
-To better understand the temporal distribution of the inline/swath, we carefully investigate the acquisition time for each survey line by referring to the field acquisition records.
+In 3D surveys each shot is recorded simultaneously along with parallel streamers, generally referred to as swaths, which for our dataset count eight streamers.
+To better understand the temporal distribution of the inline or swath, we carefully investigate the acquisition time for each survey line by referring to the field acquisition records.

 Figure 4 shows the seismic line number, which is equivalent to the center inline number of a seismic swath, as a function of the recording date and time.
 Considering that 3D surveys are ideally carried out by acquiring adjacent swaths consecutively, we should observe a linear relationship between sailing line number and survey time.
-However, it is common that owing to 180 operational problems (e.g., weather, maritime traffic, etc.) and/or bad data acquisition some portion of the area may be covered at a different time or some lines may be reacquired.
-Figure 4 shows a general linear trend, in particular for the portion including Lines 1900-2140.
-In this interval, spatially contiguous seismic lines were collected consecutively in time, yielding a crossline surveying speed of 1.5 swath per day (equivalent to 0.6 km crossline imaging per day).
-We refer to this portion as linear acquisition period and we will use it in the correlation analysis discussed further.
+However, it is common that owing to operational problems (e.g., weather, maritime traffic, etc.) and/or bad data acquisition, some portion of the area may be covered at a different time or some lines may be reacquired.
+Figure 4 shows a general linear trend, in particular for the portion including lines 1900-2140.
+In this interval, spatially contiguous seismic lines were collected consecutively in time, yielding a crossline surveying speed of 1.5 swaths per day (equivalent to 0.6 km crossline imaging per day).
+We refer to this portion as linear acquisition period and we will use it in the correlation analysis discussed below.